-The procedure to officially propose a new academic program (degree, major, interdisciplinary minor) consists of four parts: the letter of intent, the proposal, the Curriculum Committee's response and the final steps, all outlined below.
-Forms to complete this process may be found on the Curriculum Committee website.
+The procedure to officially propose a new academic program (degree, major, interdisciplinary minor) consists of three parts: the letter of intent, the proposal, and the final steps, all outlined below.
+The Curriculum Committee will respond to the letter of intent and the proposal.
+Forms to complete this process may be found on the Academic Affairs website.